Javascript is not enabled.

 “Whenever possible, older adults should create a support network of family, friends, neighbors, community- or faith-based organizations, human service providers and others who may be able to assist before and after an emergency or disaster,” he says.
 “It is critical that older adults discuss their needs with their trusted support network before a disaster occurs.”

-This article, originally published Aug.
-30, 2019, has been updated with findings from a 2023 AARP Research report and other new information.
+This story, originally published August 30, 2019, has been updated with new statistics and preparation tips.

 Join AARP to Continue